heronils/Code_Browser_49/README_EN.md

 ### Too long, didn't read

-[Here a Youtube Video](https://youtu.be/sU4ThIJ6eKc) which shows some of the Shortcuts listed below.
+[Here a Youtube Video](https://youtu.be/sU4ThIJ6eKc) which explains how to use some of the shortcuts listed below.

 ### Basics
 * `Ctrl` + `z` and `Ctrl` + `y` – Undo and Redo